 Baruch Fischhoff and COVID-19

-As COVID-19 continues to spread, IPS professor Baruch Fischhoff -- who has a bachelor's degree in psychology from Wayne State University and a PhD in the subject from Hebrew University of Jerusalem, and has studied extensively in risk and decision sciences -- has spoken to many media outlets about the virus and its fallout.
+IPS professor Baruch Fischhoff – who has a bachelor's degree in psychology from Wayne State University and a PhD in the subject from Hebrew University of Jerusalem, and has studied extensively in risk and decision sciences – has spoken to many media outlets about COVID-19, vaccinations, and messaging.
 Here is some of his latest work.

 Unequal Access: With limited vaccine supply, minority and low-income residents of Pima County face challenges in getting a shot, February 16, 2021